cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 The core functional components of an NDT may be posited as follows: a Data Repository component, a Service Mapping Models component, and an NDT Management component.
-These key components might be placed within one single network administrative domain and provide service to the operations applications (e.g. SDN controllers) within that domain or in other network administrative domains, or they may be placed in each network administrative domain and coordinate among each other to provide services to operations applications (in effect, one or multiple NDT instances may be maintained and operated in service of a given real network).
+These key components might be placed within one single network administrative domain and provide service to the operations applications (e.g., SDN controllers, emulation applications) within that domain or in other network administrative domains, or they may be placed in each network administrative domain and coordinate among each other to provide services to operations applications (in effect, one or multiple NDT instances may be maintained and operated in service of a given real network).